- Books by Eric

 - A terse, but hopefully complete, description of how the CSS inline box model really works.
 This might become the basis for a section of CSS3, assuming I ever get around to actually writing it.

-- All 147 SVG-derived color keywords permitted in CSS3 in a sortable table showing the keywords with their equivalents in both hexadmical notations, both (non-alpha) RGB notations, and non-alpha HSL.
-Related: the visualizations HTML4 Color Keywords in HSL and SVG/CSS3 Color Keyword Distribution.
+- Color equivalents table – all 148 SVG-derived color keywords permitted in CSS4 in a sortable table showing the keywords with their equivalents in both hexadmical notations, both (non-alpha) RGB notations, and non-alpha HSL.

 - CSS Module Timelines